Ølen Municipality: Coat of arms

-The coat of arms was granted on 4 April 1986.
-The official blazon is "Gyronny embowed argent and vert" (Åttedelt av sølv og grønt ved virvelsnitt).
+The coat of arms was granted on 4 April 1986 and it was in used until 2006 when the municipality was dissolved.
+The official blazon was "Gyronny embowed argent and vert" (Åttedelt av sølv og grønt ved virvelsnitt).
 This means the arms are a whirl design that divides the shield into 8 curved sections.
 The field (background) alternates colors, with half having a tincture of green and the other half have a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design was chosen to symbolise the way that several major roads come together in the municipality, making it an important centre of trade.
 The arms were designed by Vigdis Viland.
 The municipal flag has the same design as the coat of arms.

+In 2006, the new coat of arms for the new Vindafjord Municipality was designed to combine aspects of the two predecessor municipalities.
+It bears the design of the old Ølen Municipality coat of arms and the colours of the old Vindafjord Municipality coat of arms.

+Churches

+The Church of Norway had three parishes (sokn) within Ølen Municipality.
+At the time of the municipal dissolution, it was part of the Ølen prestegjeld and the Nordre Ryfylke prosti (deanery) in the Diocese of Stavanger.